 However, these medications can come with side effects.
 An alternative to prescription drugs may be essential oils.

 Although many essential oils have antifungal properties, one of the most popular and widely recommended is clove essential oil (Syzygium aromaticum).
-A 2007 study found that clove essential oil has antifungal properties and can destroy fungus.
+A

 - almond oil